2 August 2019

 - Active Directory and DNS were run in High Availability mode across 2 AZs, one in an EC2 and one in the file server.

 - AWS S3 was used for any Data / Logs backups.

 - NAT Gateway was added, which is a Highly Available AWS Managed Service.

 - Periodic Automatic Snapshots were built in on successful completion of POC.

 - EBS – Extension of Hard disk size was automated to manage cost and data growth requirements.

 - AWS CloudWatch was used for monitoring.

-- The Customer, at the end of the engagement, went online with a reliable infrastructure which met all of their demands.
-Because of the elastic nature of the architecture, the solution was able to scale to meet demand of the application when the traffic was high on the websites.
+- At the end of the engagement, the Customer went online with a reliable infrastructure that met all of their demands.
+Because of the architecture’s elastic nature, the solution could scale to meet the demand of the application when the traffic was high on the websites.